crzfub/OB-Freie/README.md

 (Note: You may need to restart Microsoft Office programs for the fonts to load correctly.)

 For writing Cuneiform Characters I would advise to use the [Enmerkar Keylayout by Robin Leroy](https://github.com/eggrobin/Enmerkar) or if that doesn't work on your system [NesiliKeys by Rolf Noyer](https://www.hethport.uni-wuerzburg.de/cuneifont/).

-> [!WARNING]
-> For now the font is optimised for the 'Light' weight.
-The 'Regular' and 'Bold' weights were derived through algorithms from the 'Light' weight.
-Hence they are labeled 'experimental'.
-Yet in print at sizes such as 12pt you might find 'Regular' more readable than 'Light' without much loss in detail.
-Until the redraw is completed some signs will be unusable in print at large sizes (i.e. for posters), this effect is worse in 'Regular' and 'Light'.

 ## Roadmap